Formality of Sinha's cosimplicial model for long knots spaces and the Gerstenhaber algebra structure of homology: Introduction

 For $N \geq 3$, a \textit{long knot} is a smooth embedding $\mathbb{R} \hookrightarrow \mathbb{R}^N$ that coincides outside a compact set with a fixed linear embedding.
 The \textit{space of long knots modulo immersion}, denoted by $\overline{\mbox{Emb}}(\mathbb{R}, \mathbb{R}^{N})$, is defined as the homotopy fiber of the inclusion of the space of long knots in the space of long immersions.
-In \cite{sin06} Sinha prove that for $N \geq 4$, the homotopy totalization of $\mathcal{K}_N^{\bullet}$ is weakly equivalent to the space of long knots modulo immersion,
+In \cite{sin06} Sinha proves that for $N \geq 4$, the homotopy totalization of $\mathcal{K}_N^{\bullet}$ is weakly equivalent to the space of long knots modulo immersion,

 He also proves that for $N \geq 4$, the homology Bousfield-Kan spectral sequence associated to $\mathcal{K}_N^{\bullet}$ converges to the homology $H_*(\mbox{hoTot}\mathcal{K}_N^{\bullet}) \cong H_*(\overline{\mbox{Emb}}(\mathbb{R}, \mathbb{R}^{N}))$ \cite[Theorem 7.2]{sin06}.
 Therefore it is natural to ask whether this spectral sequence collapses or not.
-This question has been intensively studied by Lambrechts, Turchin and Voli\'c in \cite{lam_tur_vol10}, and their answer is the following. \begin{thm}\emph{\cite[Theorem 1.2]{lam_tur_vol10}} For $N \geq 3$ the homology Bousfield-Kan spectral sequence associated to Sinha's cosimplicial space $\mathcal{K}_N^{\bullet}$ collapses at the $E^2$ page rationally. \end{thm} \begin{rmq} Actually in \emph{\cite{lam_tur_vol10}} \emph{Theorem~\ref{collapsing_thm}} is proved only for $N > 3$, but our approach also does the work for $N=3$. \end{rmq} The authors of \cite{lam_tur_vol10} prove Theorem~\ref{collapsing_thm} without knowing whether $\mathcal{K}_N^{\bullet}$ is formal or not.
-The main ingredient of their proof is the relative version of Kontsevich's theorem on the formality of the little $N$-disks operad \cite[Section 3]{kont99}.
-This theorem states that there exists a chain of quasi-isomorphisms of operads between the singular chain of the little $N$-disks operad and its homology with real coefficients.
+This question was studied by Lambrechts, Turchin and Voli\'c in \cite{lam_tur_vol10}, who proved the following result. \begin{thm}\emph{\cite[Theorem 1.2]{lam_tur_vol10}} For $N \geq 3$ the homology Bousfield-Kan spectral sequence associated to Sinha's cosimplicial space $\mathcal{K}_N^{\bullet}$ collapses at the $E^2$ page rationally. \end{thm} \begin{rem} Actually in \emph{\cite{lam_tur_vol10}} \emph{Theorem~\ref{collapsing_thm}} is proved only for $N > 3$, but our approach also does the work for $N=3$. \end{rem} The authors of \cite{lam_tur_vol10} prove Theorem~\ref{collapsing_thm} without showing that $\mathcal{K}_N^{\bullet}$ is formal.
+The main ingredient of their proof is the relative version of Kontsevich's theorem on the formality of the little $N$-disks operad \cite{lam_vol}.
+This theorem states that there exists a chain of quasi-isomorphisms of operads between the singular chains on the little $N$-disks operad and its homology with real coefficients.
 In particular, there is a zig-zag